Why Caulking and Grouting Plumbing Fixtures Is Important

 Caulking that’s pulling away from fixtures, curled, discolored, or cracked should be replaced as well.
 New caulking should also be applied in any areas in which caulking is missing completely.

-At Summit Heating & A/C, we’re committed to helping our clients save money and protect their home investments.
+At Summit Heating, A/C, Plumbing & Electrical, we’re committed to helping our clients save money and protect their home investments.
 We’ve been proudly serving residents of Denver, Colorado and the surrounding areas since 1998.
 We offer heating, cooling, plumbing, and indoor air quality services.
 If it’s time to reseal your plumbing fixtures, give us a call today!